jsardev/dotfiles/README.md

 ### Alfred

+First, you need to turn off the default Mac Spotlight keyboard shortcut:

+1. System preferences > Keyboard > Shortcuts
+2. Select Spotlight
+3. Deselect all spotlight shortcuts

-Run Alfred for the first time, enter the license and import the config from `gen/alfred/Alfred.alfredpreferences`.
+Now, we can run configure Alfred for the first run:

-After that, run the `configure_alfred` script to install `alfred-vscode` workflow.
+1. Run Alfred
+2. Enter the license
+3. Select `gen/alfred/Alfred.alfredpreferences` as migration preferences
+4. Ensure that in the `General` tab the hotkey is set to `CMD + Space`

+And after the initial setup we can configure additional workflows with:

+`./configure_alfred`

 ### iTerm